sentient88/GetdataProject/README.md

 - Merge all these data sets into a single data set with the following column order: 'activity', 'subject', and the list of 'feature variables'

 To complete Step 2:

-- From the single data set in Step 1, subset only the measurements on the mean and standard deviation for each measurement
+- From the single data set in Step 1, take a subset of only the measurements on the mean and standard deviation for each measurement

-- Note: This means that only those features with variable names that contain "-mean()" or "-std()" will be extracted.
-For e.g. tBodyAccMag-mean() and fBodyAccJerk-std()-Y
+- Note: This means that only those features with variable names that contain '-mean()' or '-std() will be extracted.
+For e.g. 'tBodyAccMag-mean()' and 'fBodyAccJerk-std()-Y'

-- Note: Those features with variables that contain "-meanFreq()" will be excluded.
-For e.g. fBodyAccJerk-meanFreq()-X
+- Note: Those features with variables that contain '-meanFreq()' will be excluded.
+For e.g. 'fBodyAccJerk-meanFreq()-X'

 - Note: Those features with angle() variable will be excluded too.
-For e.g. angle(tBodyGyroMean,gravityMean)
+For e.g. 'angle(tBodyGyroMean,gravityMean)'

 - This will result in a smaller single data set with the following column order: 'activity', 'subject', and the reduced list of 'feature variables' for mean and standard deviation measurements only

 To complete Step 3: